-New Report Reveals How Africa Cup Of Nations (AFCON) 2025 Is Becoming A Global Sports And Commercial Powerhouse
+New Report Reveals How Africa Cup of Nations (AFCON) 2025 Is Becoming a Global Sports and Commercial Powerhouse

 Key findings include:

-A record USD 10 million prize for the tournament winner, part of a total USD 32 million prize pool, doubling AFCON's financial scale compared to recent editions.
+•A record USD 10 million prize for the tournament winner, part of a total USD 32 million prize pool, doubling AFC’N’s financial scale compared to recent editions.

-“AFCON 2025 represents a structural shift in how African football is positioned on the global stage,” said Gabriel Ajala, Founder of Africa Sports Unified.“This is no longer just a continental tournament, it is a global media, commercial and nation-branding platform.
-Our report gives governments, federations, investors, broadcasters and sponsors a single source of truth to understand where the tournament is heading and where the opportunities lie.”
+“ “AFCON 2025 represents a structural shift in how African football is positioned on the global st”ge,” said Gabriel Ajala, Founder of Africa Sports Unified.
+“This is no longer just a continental tournament, it is a global media, commercial and nation-branding platform.
+Our report gives governments, federations, investors, broadcasters and sponsors a single source of truth to understand where the tournament is heading and where the opportunit”es lie.”

 Media enquiries: